 But back to you, dear reader.
 What if you had the ability to hesitate, even for a tiny second, before you hit send on those donuts?
 What do you think would happen?
 Endless possibilities arise here.
 Let your imagination go cray here.
 With just one second you might create a radically different outcome for yourself.
 And if you do it once, then maybe you’ll be able to expand that second to two seconds next time.
 Sit with that.
 Two full seconds to pause, before you stuff your face.
 Yeah.
 Mind blowing right?
 Told ya.
 Mindfulness can do that to you.
 Rick Hanson can do that to you.
 Now let’s imagine you can stop time altogether.
 Creating a vast field of pause before you hit send.

 Every single time.

-P.S If you liked this blog post, I think you would love my 5 Day Mini Course.
+P.S If you liked this blog post, I think you would love my free 5 Day Mini Course.